saasforge/book-on-deployment/Chapter I - AWS.md

 ![Select account](https://github.com/saasforge/deployment-to-aws-and-heroku-book/blob/master/Illustrations/aws-select-account.png)

-At the very end they will require to verify your account by phone - using a voice message or SMS.
+At the very end, they will require to verify your account by phone - using a voice message or SMS.

-After all these steps done you will able to chose from the plans: Basic (free), Developer, or Business.
-Don't worry about support - even on a free account there are ways to use their support (for example, to leave a feedback, or send an inquiry).
+After all these steps are done you will able to choose from the plans: Basic (free), Developer, or Business.
+Don't worry about support - even on a free account, there are ways to use their support (for example, to leave feedback, or send an inquiry).

-:warning: **Somewhere in the process AWS will ask you about preferred region.
+:warning: **Somewhere in the process AWS will ask you about the preferred region.
 You need to select it and then use it.
-I had a situation when AWS selected a region for me and I wasn't aware about it and was wondering why I couldn't find apps I already created (because they were not visible for the current region).
+I had a situation when AWS selected a region for me and I wasn't aware of it and was wondering why I couldn't find apps I already created (because they were not visible for the current region).
 Your current region is always on top:**

 ![The current account](https://github.com/saasforge/deployment-to-aws-and-heroku-book/blob/master/Illustrations/AWS_Current_Region.png)